 Welcome to one of the happiest countries on earth, perhaps stemming from the laid-back Tico outlook combined with the incredible model of eco-stewardship Costa Rica boasts.
 During the six weeks you will get to experience hands-on animal conservation with sloths and monkeys, endless beaches, and a kayak expedition.

 After a week of hard work and animal snuggles, head over to Jaco beach where you will get to try your hand at surfing.
-You will also take a trip to the windswept and remote Cabo Natural Reserve to give a hand to a turtle or two.
 You will move north from here to absorb yourself in neon green beauty in two rainforest areas.

 Experience a program where you will not only get to explore this amazing country of Costa Rica, but you will get to expand yourself personally.
-The nature-based activities will have you challenging new heights, pushing through humidity amongst the clouds, feeling the rain forest watching you and seeing new wildlife.
+The nature-based activities will have you challenging new heights, feeling the rain forest watching you and seeing new wildlife.
 With our service projects you will get to experience first-hand the impacts that you can make for other living creatures.
 Finally, learn (or improve on) a skill which will have you wanting to ride the surf of the ocean for the rest of your life!

 Or maybe you want to stay closer to home?
 Have a look at our Hawaii Mini Semester.